iconify/documentation/documents/pages/sources/bundles/index.md

 See [bundles for SVG framework](./svg-framework.md) for details.

-If you are using a module bundler to bundle SVG framework and you have some code that uses SVG framework, it becomes a bit more complex because you need to make sure code is executed in a specific order.
-See [SVG framework with module bundler](./svg-framework-bundler.md).

 ### Components

 Components that support Iconify API, expose method `[func]addCollection()`.
 You need to use that method to import icon bundles.